 As well as being professional photographers both tutors have a long established background in education and learning at both degree and masters level.

 The course duration will be over a four week period, with the first week being the introductory period where we will stage a one to one session with each participant to understand their individual learning style and starting point with sequencing, participants will be introduced to the first key concepts and key writers / thinkers on sequencing and everyone will get to know one and other and how all the systems including learning portal work .
 Each week will be a mixture of 1to1 sessions online, reading and reflective comment / discussion in the learning portal, live online sequencing sessions and reflective sessions to explore your own sequence and it's development across the four weeks.
-Weeks two and three will be intense enough to develop your thinking and as a group challenge everyone to collaborate and discuss individual approaches to sequencing as well as the key practitioners in the area.
+Weeks two, three and four will be intense enough to develop your thinking and as a group challenge everyone to collaborate and discuss individual approaches to sequencing as well as the key practitioners in the area.
 Our key focus across the four weeks will be very practical and taking a single series of your images to explore, develop and refine approaches to sequencing.
 This workshop is highly participatory and will develop an effective toolkit with which you can frame your approach to photography and working in series' moving forward.
 Week three is a week of collaboration where we will explore our work with the close and valuable input from a fellow participant to ensure we are able to see all the possibilities of our work.

 To sign up for this innovative, unique and popular course please complete THIS form.

-The first and second cohort of this course was fully subscribed with a waiting list also so please act quickly to secure your place.
+The early cohorts of this course was fully subscribed with a waiting list also so please act quickly to secure your place.
 We guarantee this course will both enable and empower every attendee moving forward with their photography.

 This workshop is an excellent stand alone workshop but can also be taken as part of our wider trilogy of workshops 'The Photographers Eye'; which also includes 'The Project' workshop and soon to be released 'The Book' practical based workshop.